opnfv/dovetail/docs/testing/user/testspecification/forwardingpackets/index.rst

 in data path through virtual networks.
 Specifically, the test performs clean-up operations which return the system to the same state as before the test.

+This test case is included in the test case dovetail.tempest.tc001 of cvp test suite.

 Test Descriptions
 =================